mfagerlund/gradient-script/README.md

 GradientScript is a source-to-source compiler that automatically generates gradient functions from your mathematical code.
 Unlike numerical AD frameworks (JAX, PyTorch), it produces clean, human-readable gradient formulas you can inspect, optimize, and integrate directly into your codebase.

+It's perfect for LLM usage where the LLM can verify existing gradients or construct gradients you require with less risks of making errors.

 ## Why GradientScript?

 - **From real code to gradients**: Write natural math code, get symbolic derivatives